ipfs/in-web-browsers/README.md

 For the sake of async communication, archiving, and searchability, we encourage browser-related technical discussions to happen in the context of GitHub issue comments whenever practical.

-If you want to ask support question, or just chat informally to learn and brainstorm, feel free to join chat community in [#lobby:ipfs.io](https://matrix.to/#/#lobby:ipfs.io) or discussion forum at https://discuss.ipfs.io
+If you want to ask support question, or just chat informally to learn and brainstorm, feel free to join [chat community](https://docs.ipfs.tech/community/#chat) or discussion forum at https://discuss.ipfs.tech

 ### Improve docs

-https://docs.ipfs.io is backed by the repo at https://github.com/ipfs/ipfs-docs – any help in improving docs related to browsers (or not) is appreciated!
+https://docs.ipfs.tech is backed by the repo at https://github.com/ipfs/ipfs-docs – any help in improving docs related to browsers (or not) is appreciated!

 ### Improve specs